cambridge-ceu/csd3/systems/software.md

 '
 ```

-which is equivalent to SLURM implementation using array jobs (<https://slurm.schedmd.com/job_array.html>).
+which is equivalent to SLURM implementation using job arrays (<https://slurm.schedmd.com/job_array.html>).

 ```bash
 #!/usr/bin/bash